?>

 Q: How do I know which anchor is best for my stucco type?

-A: You can consider the weight of the load and the stucco’s texture. masonry screw anchors are best for textured stucco.
+A: You can consider the weight of the load and the stucco’s texture.
+Masonry screw anchors are best for textured stucco.

 Q: Can I use regular screws for stucco?